SixArm/consulting-agreement/README.md

-The expression "force majeure" shall mean as a supervening cause or force, including but not limited to war, terrorism, severe credible security threat, major destabilizing acts of government, martial law, major labor disruptions such as strikes and walkouts, major economic upheavals such as ongoing stock market suspensions or banking industry failures, major climate disaster, severe health threats such as pandemics or contaminations, major natural disasters such as severe fires or severe storms, severe technological failures such as major electricity failures or persistent internet outages, or major catastrophe beyond control of the Parties.
+The expression "force majeure" shall mean as a supervening cause or force, including but not limited to war, terrorism, severe credible security threat, major destabilizing act of government such as martial law or state of emergency, major labor disruptions such as strikes and walkouts, major economic upheavals such as ongoing stock market suspensions or banking industry failures, major climate disaster, severe health threats such as pandemics or contaminations, major natural disasters such as severe fires or severe storms, severe technological failures such as major electricity failures or persistent internet outages, or major catastrophe beyond control of the Parties.

-The expression "force majeure excuse" shall mean a force majeure event that renders performance by one or more of the parties impracticable or impossible, and shall not mean anything that merely delays or hinders fulfillment of the Agreement.
+The expression "force majeure excuse" shall mean a force majeure event that renders performance by one or more of the parties impracticable or impossible, and shall not mean anything that merely delays or hinders fulfillment of the Agreement, and also shall not mean exemption from liability for violation of monetary payment obligations of the Agreement.

 ## 3. Documents